Source documents

 B · Extraction — where does the AI pull info from?

 - Posa when the client doesn't specify it.
-Audit of the 5 real descrittivi showed row 11 is empty for Brixton, Lucens, and 068-26 — the client never specified.
+Audit of the 5 real descrittivi showed row 11 is empty for Progetto Demo A, Progetto Demo C, and Progetto Demo D — the client never specified.
 When that happens, where do you look it up?
 Project briefing?
 RFP cover note?
 Inferred from the drawings?
 Phone call to the client?
 Or doesn't it always matter at the descrittivo stage?

 - Brand vs Model.
-When the capitolato says only "lavabo Valdama," is Valdama the brand or the model?
-Do you have an internal convention to disambiguate, or does the preventivista decide case by case?
+When the project specification says only "lavabo Valdama," is Valdama the brand or the model?
+Do you have an internal convention to disambiguate, or does the estimator decide case by case?

 - Per-typology quantities.
 Counts like "75 of T01, 213 of T02" — read from the drawings, derived from the client's BoQ, or applied as a rule (e.g. "one fixture per bathroom × N bathrooms")?
 We need to know where the AI should read those numbers.